nikitavoloboev/data/distributed-systems/distributed-systems.md

 - [Apache Mesos](https://github.com/apache/mesos) - Cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
 - [Gleam](https://github.com/chrislusf/gleam) - Fast, efficient, and scalable distributed map/reduce system, DAG execution, in memory or on disk, written in pure Go, runs standalone or distributedly.
 - [Learning Distributed Systems - Cloud Native Podcast](https://thepodlets.io/episodes/012-learning-distributed-systems/)
+- [etcd](https://github.com/etcd-io/etcd) - Distributed reliable key-value store for the most critical data of a distributed system.
+- [etcdadm](https://github.com/kubernetes-sigs/etcdadm) - Command-line tool for operating an etcd cluster.
+It makes it easy to create a new cluster, add a member to, or remove a member from an existing cluster.